Gforth is a fast and portable implementation of the ANS Forth

 language.
 It works nicely with the Emacs editor, offers some nice

-features such as a powerful locals facility, and even has (the
+decompiler and a powerful locals facility, and it even has a

-Gforth is distributed under the GNU General Public license (see
+distributed under the GNU General Public license (see COPYING).

 If you want to work on Gforth, mail me.
 Tasks to be done can be found

 in ToDo; but if you would like to do something not mentioned there,